ibexa/documentation-developer/docs/api/rest_api_usage.md

 [REST reference](rest_api_reference/rest_api_reference.html), for the sake of readability, uses no prefixes in the URIs.
 In practice, the `/api/ibexa/v2` prefixes all REST hrefs.

-This prefix immediately follows the domain and you can't use the [`URIElement` SiteAccess matcher](../guide/multisite/siteaccess_matching.md#urielement).
+This prefix immediately follows the domain, and you can't use the [`URIElement` SiteAccess matcher](../guide/multisite/siteaccess_matching.md#urielement).
 If you need to the select a SiteAccess, see the [`X-Siteaccess` HTTP header](#siteaccess).

 ### URI parameters